 Action for recall of an order for repossession in favour of a commercial lender by the spouse of the executor of a deceased debtor.
 The action concerned the novel question of whether the spouse of an executor is legally entitled to seek recall in such circumstances, as opposed to the spouse of a living debtor, and questions of construction of the Conveyancing and Feudal Reform (Scotland) Act 1970 and the Matrimonial Homes (Family Protection) (Scotland) Act 1981.
 The pursuer was unsuccessful at first instance and so appealed to the Sheriff Appeal Court, where the appeal was dismissed.

 Since 2024, Scott has been Standing Junior Counsel to the Advocate General for Scotland (UK Government).
 In that capacity, he can be called upon to advise on and represent the UK Government in a number of matters before the courts in Scotland, and has done so in relation to matters such as immigration law and director’s disqualification proceedings.
+He also acts for petitioners and other public respondents.

 Cases including:

-• Defence of ‘fresh claims’ immigration judicial review by a Chinese national who claimed that she would be persecuted on her return to China on account of her LGBT+ identity.
+- Defence of ‘fresh claims’ immigration judicial review by a Chinese national who claimed that she would be persecuted on her return to China on account of her LGBT+ identity.
 Instructed in capacity as Standing Junior Counsel to the UK Government.

-• Emergency, out of hours petition by a Scottish health board for interim interdict temporarily depriving a parent of the ability to visit her severely disabled child and to provide any form of purported medical care or treatment to her sick child within a children’s hospital, in circumstances where there was evidence that the parent was administering purported medical care and treatments which had not been prescribed and which were causing harm to the child.
+- Emergency, out of hours petition by a Scottish health board for interim interdict temporarily depriving a parent of the ability to visit her severely disabled child and to provide any form of purported medical care or treatment to her sick child within a children’s hospital, in circumstances where there was evidence that the parent was administering purported medical care and treatments which had not been prescribed and which were causing harm to the child.
 The petition was raised in extreme urgency (proceeding to a hearing within hours of instruction) against the background of social work involvement, though the local authority had declined to seek such an order.

-• Petition for judicial review by an interested party of a decision of the health board to allow an extension to an application to open a pharmacy, in circumstances where the competency of such a power was disputed.
+- Petition for judicial review by an interested party of a decision of the health board to allow an extension to an application to open a pharmacy, in circumstances where the competency of such a power was disputed.
 This resulted in a lengthy interim orders hearing at which the petitioner sought interim interdict and suspension of the decision in question.

-• Provision of advice to a large local authority in relation to claims on behalf of a number of employees.
+- Provision of advice to a large local authority in relation to claims on behalf of a number of employees.
 The instruction related to a number of opinions in relation to complex questions of whether the claims – presented under both the UK GDPR and the Human Rights Act 1998 – were de minimis, under reference to whether certain relevant jurisprudence of the Court of Justice of the European Union remained authoritative in the UK post-Brexit; and whether the nature of the information disclosed was sufficient to engage Article 8 of the European Convention on Human Rights.

-• Summary application against a decision of the Scottish Ministers (Disclosure Scotland) to list a teacher on the vulnerable adults’ and children’s lists, thereby prohibiting her from carrying out any work with vulnerable adults or children, following proceedings before the General Teaching Council for Scotland (‘GTCS’) and her removal from the roll of teachers, involving complex questions of whether the decision was a disproportionate interference with the teacher’s rights under Article 8 of the European Convention on Human Rights.
+- Summary application against a decision of the Scottish Ministers (Disclosure Scotland) to list a teacher on the vulnerable adults’ and children’s lists, thereby prohibiting her from carrying out any work with vulnerable adults or children, following proceedings before the General Teaching Council for Scotland (‘GTCS’) and her removal from the roll of teachers, involving complex questions of whether the decision was a disproportionate interference with the teacher’s rights under Article 8 of the European Convention on Human Rights.

 As part of his broader public law practice, Scott has particular experience of advising on human rights issues (both in the context of litigation and in a purely advisory context).
 He has experience of advising public bodies on Convention-compliance issues.